clarkngo/python-projects/README.md

 # Python Notes

+I transitioned from Java to solve problems and learn from them quicker.

 ## Variables
 - no concept of declaration
 - variable data type is decided at run time depending of the value it is being referred to